wethod/learning-center-staging/content/glossary/index.md

 * Project's value: **10 K**;

 Has a production value of: **10 K * ( ( 100 - 40 ) / 100 )**.

+### Purchase Order (PO)

+It's a commercial document and first official offer issued by a buyer to a seller, indicating types, quantities, and agreed prices for products or services.
+It is used to control the purchasing of products and services from external suppliers.

+If a seller accepts a buyer PO, a contract is created between them.

 ### Relative Project Progress